The 21 Most Important Startup Statistics for 2023

-The latest research shows that entrepreneurs are optimistic about the times ahead with 79% anticipating a strong environment for small businesses post-pandemic.
+The latest research shows that entrepreneurs are optimistic about the times ahead, with 62% anticipating a healthy environment for small businesses.

 81% of American small-business owners work overtime.

-Small-business owners generally work much longer hours than their employees.
-In addition to staying late after work, last year's startup statistics show that 89% regularly work weekends.
-In fact, 30% of owners work 40 to 49 hours per week, while 20% say they work 50 to 59 hours.
+Small business owners typically work longer hours than their employees.
+In addition to staying late after work, a recent study found that 89% of small business owners also regularly work on weekends.
+Most startup owners report working between 40 and 49 hours per week, with 81% saying they often work nights.

 The Bottom Line